rockstor/rockstor-website/content/partners/_index.md

     render: false
 ---

-We welcome the opportunity to work with systems distributors and technical/hardware-partners.
+We welcome co-operation with systems distributors & software/service/hardware partners.

+***"... the totality is not, as it were, a mere heap, but the whole is something beside the parts ..."*** Aristotle

-The whole is greater that the sum of it's parts; especially when the parts work together.
+**"... the whole is other than the sum of the parts ..."** Kurt Koffka (1886-1941) Gestalt psychologist